JuliaPhylo/PhyloCoalSimulations.jl/docs/src/man/getting_started.md

 ```@repl getting_started
 trees = simulatecoalescent(net, 2)
 ```

+Branch lengths are assumed to be in coalescent units in the species network (number of generations / effective population size), and edge lengths in gene trees are also in coalescent units.

 We can work with these gene trees within Julia with downstream code, and/or we can save them to a file: